-<Current state>
+<CURRENT STATE>

-According to the investigation conducted by an Indian business community etc. on the situation of damage caused by counterfeit, pirated, and other infringing products in India, the sales loss in 2012 caused by counterfeit and pirated products in seven sectors, which are automobile parts, alcohols, computer equipment, daily goods, food, mobile phones, and cigarettes is 730 billion rupees (about 1.25 trillion yen).
-According to the FICCICASCADE (Committee against Smuggling and Counterfeiting Activities Destroying the Economy), about 30% of the products in the automobile parts market are counterfeit products.
+According to the investigation into the situation of damage caused by counterfeit, pirated, and other infringing products in India conducted in June 2021 by the Authentication Solution Providers' Association, a non-profit organization that works to combat counterfeit goods in India based on various authentication methods, the amount of damage caused by counterfeit products in India is more than 1 trillion rupees (about 1.4 trillion yen) every year.
+As well, according to the FICCI CASCADE (Committee against Smuggling and Counterfeiting Activities Destroying the Economy), about 30% of the products in the automobile parts market are counterfeit products.